awsdocs/amazon-chime-administration-guide/doc_source/getting-started.md

 1. Choose **Assign**\.

-To provide other users with administrator permissions, while controlling their access to the Amazon Chime console for your account, see [Identity and Access Management for Amazon Chime](security-iam.md)\.
+You can provide other users with administrator permissions, and also control their access to the Amazon Chime console for your account\.
+For more information, see [Identity and Access Management for Amazon Chime](security-iam.md)\.